 From smartphones and agile robots, to aircraft control systems and renewable energy, the solutions developed by electrical and electronic engineers continue to improve and transform our lives.

-Taking you beyond HNC and HND, the degree provides a solid foundation for a range of careers, as you develop highly valued theoretical skills and practical experience, which can be applied to real-world situations.
+Taking you beyond HNC and HND, our courses provide a solid foundation for a range of careers, as you develop highly valued theoretical skills and practical experience, which can be applied to real-world situations.

 As a graduate, you will be able to explore exciting careers in sectors such as aerospace, automotive, energy, IT and telecommunications.

-The Finkelstein Laboratory is the centrepiece of the Department of Electrical and Electronic Engineering.
+The Finkelstein Undergraduate Electronics Teaching Laboratory is the centrepiece facility of our Electrical and Electronic Engineering programmes.

 Students are able to fabricate their own printed circuit boards using robotic technology.

 Our three campus libraries consist of around 250,000 books with over 25,000 online journal titles and over 1,600 study places available.

 As part of the University of London, City students have access to Senate House Library.